-The discussion included law professor, Kenji Yoshino, author of Speak Now about the Perry case, Dahlia Lithwick, legal correspondent for Slate, and Debra Messing, Emmy-winning actress of the iconic comedy Will & Grace, which was responsible for humanizing same-sex relationships in the broader culture.
+The discussion included law professor and author of Speak Now, Kenji Yoshino, legal correspondent for Slate, Dahlia Lithwick, , and Emmy-winning actress of the iconic comedy Will & Grace (responsible for humanizing same-sex relationships in the broader culture), Debra Messing.
 A book signing with Kenji Yoshino followed the event.

 Chief Justice Earl Warren Professor of Constitutional Law

 Kenji Yoshino is the Chief Justice Earl Warren Professor of Constitutional Law at NYU School of Law.
 He was educated at Harvard (B.A. summa cum laude 1991), Oxford (M.Sc.
 1993 as a Rhodes Scholar), and Yale Law School (J.D.
 1996).
 His fields are constitutional law, anti-discrimination law, and law and literature.
 He moved to NYU in 2008.

 Yoshino is the author of: Speak Now: Marriage Equality on Trial (2015); A Thousand Times More Fair: What Shakespeare’s Plays Teach Us About Justice (2011); and Covering: The Hidden Assault on Our Civil Rights (2006).